InnuendoPi/Brautomat32/docs/en/Platine/Aufbau-der-Platine2.md

 ## Considerations before construction

-The circuit board can vary depending on the connection to the induction cookerhfeld GGM IDS can be equipped differently:
+The board can be equipped differently depending on the connection to the GGM IDS induction hob:

 1.1 The original cable from the GGM IDS control panel is used